AustinLBuchanan/Location_Models/README.md

 # Location Models
 Example codes for facilities courses at Oklahoma State University (IEM 4203/5203).
-All codes are written in Python, use NetworkX for handling graphs, and solve linear and integer programs using the Gurobi optimizer.
+All codes are written in Python, handle graphs using NetworkX, and solve linear and integer programs using the Gurobi optimizer.

 ## NetworkX Codes
 1. [NetworkX_Basics](https://github.com/AustinLBuchanan/Location_Models/blob/main/NetworkX_Basics.ipynb)